 The Risks of Investing in AI: What You Need to Know

-- Read project documentation.
+- Read the project’s documentation.